 The change did not hit her.
 He did not intend to hit her.
 Because their ensuing argument was loud, the neighbor called the police.
 After speaking with everyone, the police arrested the husband for domestic violence, even though the wife did not want or ask for the arrest.
 The police thought that the wife feared being hit with the change.
 Thankfully, the jury didn’t buy it.

-Police officers are often instructed that if they suspect a domestic violence to have occurred they arrest and charge someone and let the court figure it out later.
-Of course there are many cases where an arrest and charges are completely appropriate.
+Police officers are often instructed that if they suspect a domestic violence to have occurred, that they arrest and charge someone and let the court figure it out later.
+Of course, there are many cases where an arrest and charges are completely appropriate.
 On the other hand, I believe that there have been more people wrongfully arrested for domestic violence than any other criminal charge.

-I don’t know what councilman Schulte really did and I don’t know what is going to happen to him.
-What I do know is that he needs a good attorney because only an experienced and savvy criminal defense attorney, like Barton Morris, will ensure justice prevails.
+I do not know what councilman Schulte really did and I do not know what is going to happen to him.
+What I do know is that he needs a good attorney because only an experienced and savvy criminal defense attorney will ensure justice prevails.